 - Announce an initiative to achieve net zero by 2050.

 In July 2023 the UAE updated its third nationally determined contribution (NDC), aiming to curb carbon emissions by 40 percent by 2030, up from its previous 31 percent target.

-The UAE will convene the global community to fight climate change when it hosts the 28th UN Climate Conference of the Parties (COP28 UAE) at Dubai Expo City in November 2023.
+The UAE convened the global community to fight climate change as the host of the 28th UN Climate Conference of the Parties (COP28 UAE) at Dubai Expo City in November 2023.
 COP28 resulted in the UAE Consensus, a historic agreement to transition away from fossil fuels.

 Cooperation with the United States is also central to the UAE’s climate plan.
 The UAE is building solar and wind projects across the US, collaborating with the US to establish Mission Innovation, a partnership to double government clean energy R&D within 5 years, and working together with the US on implementation of the $50 million UAE-Caribbean Renewable Energy Fund, which is building solar power plants in 16 countries.
-And through the Agriculture Innovation Mission for Climate (AIM 4 Climate), the UAE and US are leading a group of over 50 countries to marshal investments in R&D for climate-smart agri-tech.
+And through the Agriculture Innovation Mission for Climate (AIM 4 Climate), the UAE and US are leading a group of 55 countries and 600 global partners to marshal investments in R&D for climate-smart agri-tech.

 In addition, the recently announced UAE-US Partnership for Accelerating Clean Energy (PACE) will mobilize $100 billion in commercial investment and other financing in addition to deploying 100 new gigawatts of clean energy by 2035.